Heritage and tradition – Music

 The Rhodian Jews served as significant carriers of the long lasting Sepharadic heritage since they did not only preserve but also contributed in the perpetuation of the Sephardic tradition.

 The themes were numerous: religious lessons, moral values, stories of the Kings and Queens, and the life major events as birth, marriage and death.
-Many sons expressed love, happiness and sadness: some were humorous, other mournful.
+Many songs expressed love, happiness and sadness: some were humorous, other mournful.

 They are largely distinguished by the employment of exceptional romances, extended narrative ballads that have survived from the epical Spanish poetry of the 13th century combined with the influence of ottoman sounds.